oscaralonsoo/TheApprentice/README.md

 # The Apprentice

-**The Apprentice** is a 2D action-platformer featuring fast-paced movement, combat mechanics, and interactive dialogues.
+**The Apprentice** is a 2D metroidvania game where you control a slime capable of transforming into animals it has encountered throughout its journey.
+It features intricate puzzles, challenging enemies, and an expansive world to explore.

 ## Controls (Keyboard)